ACCESS-NRI/access-hive.org.au/docs/models/run-a-model/run-access-om3.md

 ## Get {{ model }} configuration

+!!! danger
+    ACCESS-OM3 is currently only in alpha release, no support is currently provided for this model and the model configurations.
+The model code/configurations will change before the full release.
+When browsing [the configuration repository on GitHub](https://github.com/ACCESS-NRI/access-om3-configs/) any branch that has a prefix `dev-` indicates that it is still in development (eventually `release-` prefix indicates supported configurations -- [example](https://github.com/ACCESS-NRI/access-om2-configs/tree/release-01deg_jra55_iaf)).

 All released {{ model }} configurations are available from the [{{ model }} configs]({{ github_configs }}) GitHub repository.<br>
-Released configurations are tested and supported by ACCESS-NRI, as an adaptation of those originally developed by [COSIMA][cosima].
+Released configurations are tested and supported by ACCESS-NRI.

 For more information on {{ model }} configurations, check [{{model}}][model configurations] page.